 How much does it cost to be an exhibitor?

-How much does a trade show display cost?
+How much does a exhibition display cost?